googleapis/langchain-google-cloud-sql-pg-python/DEVELOPER.md

 ### API Reference

+#### Build the documentation
 API docs are templated in the `docs/` directory.

+To test locally, run: `nox -s docs`

+The nox session, `docs`, is used to create HTML to publish to googleapis.dev The nox session, `docfx`, is used to create YAML to publish to CGC.

+#### Publish the documentation

+The kokoro docs pipeline runs when a new release is created.
 See `.kokoro/` for the release pipeline.

-To test locally, run: `nox -s`

 [provider]: https://python.langchain.com/docs/integrations/platforms/google